IsmaelHG/eBayAutoSearch/README.md

 You can quickly install all the requirements (lxml, requests, pyTelegramBotAPI) by using the well known "pip install -r requirements.txt"

+I'm developing this script for learning purposes so the script functionality may vastly change on the following weeks

 ### TODO
 * Make the script search for multiple pages